-This process outlines the steps taken to terminate an employment instance in HRS including employees with Multiple/Concurrent Jobs who terminate from one job while continuing to work in another, as well as employees who leave employment completely and separate from the UWS.
+This procedure outlines terminations as designed by HRS.
+It documents the steps to terminate an employment instance in HRS including employees with Multiple/Concurrent Jobs who terminate from one job while continuing to work in another, as well as employees who leave employment completely and separate from the UWS.
 The process is the same, whether an employee has one or multiple jobs.
 Each job will need to be terminated individually, as each position or job is considered a separate and distinct employment relationship with the UWS.

-The Effective Date of the Termination row is NOT the same as the Last Date Paid or employed.
+- The Effective Date of the Termination row is NOT the same as the Last Date Paid or employed.
 The Termination Date is the first date on which the employee is no longer paid or employed, or active in that job.
 The Termination Date and Last Date Worked fields in HRS will be automatically populated with the day before the Termination Effective Date.
 Last Date Worked can be overridden for employees who are using leave time to extend their employment.

 - Navigate to Workforce Administration>Job Information>Job Data.

-b.
-Insert new Row using "+" sign.
+- Insert new Row using "+" sign.

-c.
-Enter the Effective Date of the Termination (the first day on which the employee will no longer be employed).
+- Enter the Effective Date of the Termination (the first day on which the employee will no longer be employed).
 NOTE: In the screenshot below, the Termination row Effective Date is 03/01/2011 and the Termination Date and Last Date Worked are both 02/28/2011 accordingly.